alfert/propcheck/README.md

   Erlang only examples of the book are ported to Elixir and can be found in the test [test folder on GitHub](https://github.com/alfert/propcheck/tree/master/test).

-In contrast to book, the free website is concerned with Erlang only.
+In contrast to the book, the free website is concerned with Erlang only.
 The Erlang examples translate easily into Elixir (beside that at least a reading knowledge of Erlang is extremely helpful to survive in the BEAM ecosystem ...).
 Eventually I will port some of the examples to